2017-SEP: President Trump's Activity on

 - Part 14: Supreme Court Accepts Muslim Ban Appeal.
 President Trump Visits Poland.
 The Blaze's poll.

-- Part 15: The Nazi/alt-right/white nationalists rally in Charlottesville, VA and its impacts (Being written).
+- Part 15: The Nazi/alt-right/white nationalists rally in Charlottesville, VA.

 The following information sources were used to prepare and update the above